rhtvma/cricket-weather-test/README.md

 ## Note

-   In case `http://localhost:3019/` does'nt work, then please use same link in ` Incognito Mode`
+   In case `http://localhost:3019/` doesn't work, then please use same link in ` Incognito Mode`